 Annex B: Nursing Procedures

-For the first time the three universities and practice partners will all use one pre-registration nursing NI Practice Assessment Document (NIPAD) and one Practice Learning Environment Educational Audit (PLEEA) Tool.
+For the first time the three universities and practice partners will all use one electronic pre-registration nursing NI Practice Assessment Document (ENIPAD).